 This is the sensitivity of the camera’s sensor or the ISO.
 Setting a high level of sensitivity allows for smooth shooting under challenging conditions.

-High ISO setting negatively affects the quality of the image, since with increasing sensitivity, digital noise increases throughout the field of the frame.
-The image is as if covered with colored dots, the number of which increases with increasing sensitivity.
+A high ISO setting negatively affects the quality of the image, since with increasing sensitivity, digital noise increases throughout the field of the frame.
+The image is covered with colored dots, the number of which increases with increasing sensitivity.